 A brand must have an identity.
 From a strictly marketing point of view, the authors of the book "Marketing of services " drew attention to the fact that "brand identity is a comprehensive message about the brand, sent by the seller to potential recipients via all marketing tools."
 In the three definitions above brand identity has a common denominator.
 It is the process of communicating and informing your customers about your brand, its features and valuesh.
 You can imagine it as a set of invisible elements, constantly communicated and distributed to the minds of consumers.

-Many companies nowadays take care of their business brand image.
+Many companies nowadays care about their brand image.
 No wonder.
 Building a positive company image is crucial.
 What is it in practice?
-The definition clearly indicates that it is nothing else than consumers' perception of the brand, its image, which is formed in their consciousness based on all experiences and interactions with the brand.
+The definition clearly indicates that it is nothing else than consumers' perception of the brand, its image, which is shaped in their minds on the basis of all experiences and interactions with the brand.
 Every consumer has certain beliefs about it, which may be positive, negative or even neutral.
 The image constitutes both the character of the brand and its emotional value.
 When a consumer sees a logo in an advertisement or on products, a certain image of that company automatically appears in his or her mind.
 What is important - entrepreneurs, knowing the appropriate techniques, can actually influence the way their brand image will be shaped and positioned on the market.

 The definition emphasizes the huge benefits that flow from such activities: above all, they increase real profits, build trust and help maintain loyal consumers.
 Strong brands stand out with their identitiesi.
 Examples of a well-shaped brand image include: Coca - Cola as a brand you reach for in moments of joy or spending time with your loved ones, while Nike is a cult brand with the highest quality sports clothing and footwear.
 Both small enterprises and large corporations shape their image because they know that it is of great value in the modern world and allows them to stand out from the competition.